Innocence Canada

 Innocence Canada (formerly known as the Association in Defence of the Wrongly Convicted, or AIDWYC), is a Canadian legal non-profit organization.
-Based in Toronto, Innocence Canada identifies, advocates for, and helps exonerate wrongly convicted individuals.
+Founded in 1993, based in Toronto, Innocence Canada identifies, advocates for, and helps exonerate wrongly convicted individuals.
 The organization is also dedicated to preventing future wrongful convictions through education and criminal justice reform.
-Since its founding in 1993, Innocence Canada has helped to exonerate twenty-nine individuals.
+As of the December 2025 exoneration of Tim Rees, who spent over two decades in prison for a crime he did not commit, Innocence Canada has helped to exonerate 36 wrongly-convicted Canadians.

 History

 Innocence Canada was established in February 1993 as the Association in Defence of the Wrongly Convicted (AIDWYC).
 The organization was founded as an outgrowth of the volunteer-run Justice for Guy Paul Morin Committee, which was formed following Guy Paul Morin’s wrongful conviction a year prior.
 Rubin "Hurricane" Carter, an exonoree who was incarcerated for nineteen years in New Jersey following his own wrongful conviction for murder, served as AIDWYC’s founding executive director for more than a decade.

 In 2009, AIDWYC received a one million dollar donation from retired Ontario Superior Court Justice Ian Cartwright, which allowed the organization to expand its operations, develop a legal education program on wrongful convictions, and take on additional cases.
 The Association in Defence of the Wrongly Convicted Foundation (now the Innocence Canada Foundation) was established as a registered charity and sister organization to AIDWYC in July 2010.

 In October 2016, AIDWYC rebranded as Innocence Canada and adopted a new logo made up of tally marks.
 Each mark represents an exoneration that the organization has helped to secure.

 In the same year, Innocence Canada experienced a period of financial strain as the Cartwright grant began to dry up and the organization struggled to find new sources of funding.
 In December 2016, however, Ontario Attorney General Yasir Naqvi announced that the Ontario government would provide $825,000 in funding to Innocence Canada over three years.
 The Law Society of Ontario committed to contributing $75,000 over the same time period.

 Other sources of funding include grants from the Law Foundation of Ontario, as well as private donations.
 The organization has estimated that its lawyers donate approximately $3.5 million in pro bono hours to the organization each year.

+As of the December 2025 exoneration of Tim Rees, over a decade after he completed a term of 23 years in prison for a 1989 crime he did not commit, the project has helped prove the innocence of 36 wrongly-convicted Canadians.